 Major champions get even more luxury, securing a five-year exemption to both the PGA Tour and European Tour.
 Three of the four major championships each year reserve spots for amateur players, meaning that theoretically an amateur could win the Masters, U.S. Open or Open Championship and secure their PGA Tour card for the next five years.

 Benefits of a Tour Card

 In 1965, the first PGA Tour Qualifying Tournament (called Q-School) was held and John Schlee won the event.
-The tour was played annually since 1965.
 In 1968 and 1969 and from 1975 to 1981, there were two tournaments each year.

-In 2013, Q-School was used to grant membership to the Web.com Tour, with PGA Tour Cards handed out only after the Web.com Tour Championship.
+Until 2013, Q-School was used to grant membership to the PGA Tour.
+Since then Q-School has served as a gateway to the Korn Ferry Tour, with PGA Tour Cards handed out through the Korn Ferry Tour regular season and finals.

 Many people think that if a player holds a PGA Tour Card, he can play in any event on the PGA tour.
-However, new PGA tour players are eligible for tournaments based on their ranking in the final round of the qualifying tournament.
-Players can also get sponsor exceptions for tournaments.
+However, new PGA tour players are eligible for tournaments based on their priority ranking.